Allocation of research funding is central to the Society’s work of supporting historians and historical research.

 - Workshop Grants, enabling historians to come together to discuss projects in detail

-- Early Career Research Support Grants – for early career historians (historians who are within 5 years of having submitted their PhD in a historical subject).
+- Early Career Research Support Grants providing grants of either £500 or £1,000 (based on the activity to be undertaken) to undertake historical research.
+Activities supported include: visiting an archive or historic site, or conducting interviews.
+These grants are reserved for historians who are within 5 years of submitting their PhD in a historical subject.
 Applicants must also be members of the Royal Historical Society.
-Awards of either £500 or £1000 to support specified research activities.
-Next closing date for applications: Friday 7 June 2024.
+Next closing date: Friday 6 June 2025.

-- Martyn Lynn Scholarships in African History – to assist a postgraduate researcher of African history.
-The Scholarship is worth £1,500 and is open to Postgraduate Members of the Royal Historical Society.
-Next closing date for applications: Friday 6 September 2024.
+- Martin Lynn Scholarship in African History providing a grant of £1500 to support postgraduate research for a PhD in African history.
+The Scholarship is open Postgraduate Members of the Royal Historical Society, currently studying for a PhD.
+Next closing date: Friday 5 September 2025.

 Applicants for Royal Historical Society funding must be members of the Society, with exceptions for several Postgraduate grants.
 To find out how to become a Fellow, Associate Fellow, Member or Postgraduate Member, please see our Join Us page.